UK life Managing your money Living costs in the UK

 You may also have to pay Council Tax.
 Council Tax is set by the local authority to pay for rubbish collection, the police, the fire brigade and other similar services.
 If you live in halls or a private dwelling where everyone is a full-time student then you will be exempt from paying this, but if not the cost of the Council Tax for your house or flat will need to be paid by those living there.

 Food and household shopping, apart from in catered halls, is about £100 to £120 a month.
 Try to make savings by buying in bulk with any other students you live with.

 Student unions provide subsidised drinks, food and entertainment, such as DJs, bands and quiz nights.

 Off-campus prices are higher, so many students stay on campus for this reason, but if you do then you will not find out very much more about what the rest of the country is like!

 You need to have enough money for continual accommodation, whether you are going home or staying in the UK, transport if you are going home, and some universities charge a small fee for providing a physical record of your degree.
 You may also have to pay for gown hire and any professional photographs you may want taken.

 Think you may need a part-time job during your study?
-Find out more about working in the UK during your studies.
+Go to Working in the UK.